nasreekar/landmark-notes/README.md

 2. Google Cluster API (to display all pointers on the map)
 3. Firebase Database

-Please check this [Images Folder](https://github.com/nasreekar/landmark-notes/tree/master/Screenshots) for screenshots of the app.
+Please check this [Images Folder](https://github.com/nasreekar/landmark-notes/tree/master/Screenshots) for screenshots of the app and [Video Folder](https://github.com/nasreekar/landmark-notes/tree/master/Video) for a sample video of working model displaying all functionalities.

+## Commit History
+Commits are made at regular intervals and all those can be seen [here](https://github.com/nasreekar/landmark-notes/commits/master)

 ## Future Updates/Modifications
 Many functionalities can either be added or modified to the current application.